chirbard/vue-calculator/README.md

 # vue-calculator

 This is my first project using Vue.js.
-It's a basic calculator
+It's a basic calculator.